 Tool manufacture, mechanical engineering and apparatus construction

 In the debtor-in-possession management proceedings of Eggert GmbH, the PLUTA restructuring specialists produced an investor solution within a short time.
+Eggert specialises in the turning and milling of components using modern CNC technology.
 The company, based in Burgrieden in Baden-Württemberg, was sold to a group of companies from the region.
 Martina Hengartner worked as a restructuring manager for Eggert.
 As debtor in possession she succeeded in continuing the business and implementing comprehensive restructuring measures.
 With the sale, almost all jobs were saved.
-Eggert specialises in the turning and milling of components using modern CNC technology.
+Creditors receive a high rate of about 45 %.

 Suhler Gesenkschmiede and Bearbeitungswerk GmbH has successfully restructured during debtor-in-possession management proceedings.
 The traditional company from Thuringia manufactures forgings from steel.
 Jochen Glück worked there as debtor-in possession and managing director.
 Despite adverse conditions - the plant even had to be temporarily suspended due to technical difficulties - the PLUTA restructuring team implemented the necessary restructuring measures.
 After about a year the company was successfully sold; the buyer took on all the employees.
 The creditors also benefit from this solution.
 They receive a disproportionately high rate of about 90 percent.